About the Project

 Location

-The 86 hectare site to the south lies either side of the L518 and slightly to the west of the L4506 and M18.
+The 86-hectare site lies either side of the L4518 and slightly to the west of the L4506 and M18.
 It straddles the townlands of Shessy South, Shessy North and Lydacan.

-Both sites have access to a network of roads within 2km, minimising local disruption.
+The site has access to a network of roads within 2km, minimising local disruption.
 Access to local properties will be maintained during the build.
-Read more about our Traffic Management Plan here
+Read more about our Traffic plan here

 Project Overview